-After getting rebuffed on their $42 million ransom demand by power-lawyer Alan Grubman, hackers now claim to be selling sensitive data on Donald Trump online.
+After getting rebuffed on their $42 million ransom demand by power-lawyer Allen Grubman, hackers now claim to be selling sensitive data on Donald Trump online.

 The stare-down has resulted in early leaks involving Lady Gaga and Madonna.
 But REvile now says the Trump dossier is already sold to the highest bidder — and a tranche of Madonna documents are next.
 Here’s what the hacker assassins posted on the darkweb:

 Interested people contacted us and agreed to buy all the data about the US president, which we have accumulated over the entire time of our activity.
 We are pleased with the deal and keep our word.

 05/25/2020 we are preparing to auction Madonna data.
 The rules are the same:

 1. One-handed information

 3. We delete our copy of the data

 4. The buyer has the right to do whatever he sees fit with the data received.